-Advisory: Success in this course will depend partly on how well the student express him/herself.
-Therefore, students are strongly advised to have taken ENC-101 and ENC-102 (or their equivalents) before taking this orientation to prior learning
+Advisory: This course is required for students who are hoping to earn credit through the portfolio process.
+Success in this course will depend partly on how well the student expresses him/herself.
+Therefore, students are strongly advised to have taken ENC-101 and ENC-102 (or their equivalents) before taking this orientation to prior learning assessment.